 Academic & Coursework Information

 The schedule for Orientation will be full-including welcomes, introductions, and the general administrative housekeeping necessary to start your time at Vanderbilt.
-We will begin orientation on Tuesday, August 15, 2017.
+We will begin orientation on Monday, August 15, 2022.
 All students are required to attend the orientation in its entirety.
-During orientation, students will complete registration, get Vanderbilt identification badges and access cards.
-These badges, accounts, etc…, are dependent upon you being a registered, full-time student and, thus, cannot be handled in advance.
 New students will also complete all the necessary safety training courses to work in a lab.

-The IGP Bioregulation I class will begin on August 23, but students will be fully booked beginning on the first day of orientation.
-Generally, class is held on Mondays, Wednesdays and Fridays from 9 a.m. until 11 a.m, however, the specific needs of various sections of the course sometimes require alterations from this pattern.
+The IGP Bioregulation I class will begin on Friday, August 19, but students will be fully booked beginning on the first day of orientation, August 15.
+Classes are held Monday through Friday from 9 a.m. until 11 a.m with programming and statistics coursework taking place in the afternoon.

-The Bioregulation course is designed by the Interdisciplinary Graduate Program Executive Committee, led by Dr. Jim Patton along with associated sub-committees for curriculum development.
-The course curriculum underwent significant change in 2010/11 and reflected restructuring based on 15 years of experience with the IGP and new insights from faculty and former students.
+The Bioregulation course is designed by the Interdisciplinary Graduate Program Executive Committee along with associated sub-committees for curriculum development.
+The course curriculum has been restructured for the 2021-22 school year based on new insights from faculty and students and educational experts.
 Each year, feedback is collected and the curriculum is updated to meet the educational needs of students.
 The course will continue to be based on the most recent literature in the subject fields of the sections of the course.
 This means that lectures and discussions are heavily dependent on recently-published journal articles.

 - Biochemistry, Voet and Voet, 4th ed.

 - Genetics: From Genes to Genomes, Hartwell et al 6th ed.

 - Molecular Biology of the Cell, Alberts et al. 6th ed.